 The White Mountains region holds the majority of New Hampshire's climbing with a true mix of sport, traditional, and outback alpine experiences.
 We've broken this region into subareas (prefixed with WM) based on pockets of climbing areas, frequently named after the notch or town they are near.
 A rough overview map of the White Mountain region is here The most popular areas (*Cannon Cliff , *Cathedral Ledge, and *Whitehorse Ledge) are currently listed on the main page.

-The Great North Woods region may be better documented by areas in the * NH Ice and Mixed section.
-This region has yet to be documented as well as the White Mountains but there is certainly plenty to explore here.
+The Great North Woods region has seen more activity recently with routes on North Bald Cap, Outlook and Mt Forist, although it may be better known for areas in the * NH Ice and Mixed section.
+This region still has less documentation than the White Mountains but there is certainly plenty to explore here.

 Manchester hosts a major regional airport and would be the airport of choice for areas in the western part of the state (Rumney, Cannon etc. about 1 1/4 hr drive).